sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

     at the start, but you can often ask for a free upgrade at the counter and they'll give you one.
 You can get a Civic, Corolla, Jetta or sometimes even a VW Passat/other full size sedan just by asking.
+  * Expanding on the point above, if you do want a bigger car, and they do not want to give a free upgrade, upgrading there seems to be cheaper anyways.
+    Granted that there is no guarantee that a bigger car is available, so if you need 6 seats for example, do not go for a 5 seater and expect to have it upgradable.
   * Some rental companies will often pick you up from where you are living/working and drive you to their rental location.
   * For Hertz, try and layer the discounts (CDP and PC codes).
 You can get cheap